perfanalytics/pose2sim/README.md

 >   # Same approach for hand or face pose estimation, check the RTMLib documentation for more information.
 >   ```

+> [!WARNING]
+> Note that it does not currently work well for acrobatic movements where the person is upside down.
+We are working on a solution but in the meantime, you can try MediaPipe BlazePose (see [here](#with-mediapipe-blazepose-legacy)).

 <img src="Content/Pose2D.png" width="760">

 </br>